Curbside Waste/Recycling/Yard Waste Collection

 HOW CAN I DISPOSE OF PHARMACEUTICAL DRUGS AND SHARPS?

-Elk Grove Village residents are able to drop-off expired and unwanted pharmaceuticals, medications and needles (sharps) for disposal in an environmentally–safe and secure manner.
-Materials may be brought to the Fire Administration counter in the lower level of the Elk Grove Village Municipal Complex, 901 Wellington Avenue.
+Elk Grove Village residents are able to drop-off expired and unwanted medications (pill form only) and needles (sharps) for disposal in an environmentally safe and secure manner.

 WHAT ARE PHARMACEUTICAL CONTROLLED SUBSTANCES?